Cochren & Co.: Career

-In February 2023 Cochren & Co. released their sophomore album.
+In February 2023 Cochren & Co. released their second album.
 The title track "Running Home" spent 4 weeks at No. 1 on the Billboard Christian Airplay chart.
 The project also featured the Top 15 Billboard Airplay & AC radio single "Thank God For Sunday Morning", which was listed on K-LOVE's 22 Songs That Defined 2022.
 A live performance of the song "Be There For You" from the group's sophomore release was featured on GRAMMY.com's Positive Vibes Only.

 Cochren & Co. made their historic debut at the Grand Ole Opry on June 13, 2023.

 In August 2023, Cochren & Co. released the song "Parking Lot," which is still climbing the charts as of February 2024.